titipata/titipat_cv/README.md

 # Titipat Curriculum Vitae

-LaTeX for Curriculum Vitae with [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
+LaTeX files for Curriculum Vitae with [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
-This repository already includes font awesome in the folder `fonts/FontAwesome.otf`
+This repository already includes font awesome in the folder `fonts/FontAwesome.otf` and  Thai  Sarabun fonts in `th`.

+- `main` for English CV
+- `th` for Thai CV

 ## Walk through using ShareLaTeX